 The Technical University of Munich (TUM) invites applications for the position of

 to begin as soon as possible.
-The position is a tenured W3 position.
+This position is a W2 fixed-term position (6 years) with tenure track to a tenured W3 position (Associate Professor) or a tenured W3 (Associate) position.

-Based on best international standards and transparent performance criteria, TUM offers a merit-based academic career option from a permanent position as Associate Professor to Full Professor.
+Based on best international standards and transparent performance criteria, TUM offers a merit-based academic career option for tenure track faculty from Assistant Professor through a permanent position as Associate Professor, and on to Full Professor.
 The regulations of TUM Faculty Recruitment and Career System apply.

 TUM provides excellent working conditions in a lively scientific community, embedded in the vibrant research environment of the Greater Munich Area.
+TUM environment is multicultural, with English serving as a common interface for scientific interaction.
 The TUM Munich Dual Career Office (MDCO) provides tailored career consulting to the partners of newly appointed professors.
-MDCO gives assistance for re-location and integration of new professors, their partners and accompanying family members.
+MDCO gives assistance for relocation and integration of new professors, their partners and accompanying family members.

 TUM is an equal opportunity employer.
 As such, we explicitly encourage applications from women.
 Applications from disabled persons with essentially the same qualifications will be given preference.

-Application documents should be presented in accordance with TUM's application guidelines for professors.
-These guidelines and detailed information about the TUM Appointment and Career System are available on http://www.tum.de/faculty-recruiting.
+Application documents should be submitted in accordance with TUM's application guidelines for professors.
+These guidelines and detailed information about the TUM Faculty Recruitment and Career System are available on www.tum.de/faculty-recruiting.
 Here, you will also find TUM's information on collecting and processing personal data as part of the application process.